TargetSolutions/slate/source/index.html.md

 ]);
 ```

-The API is in a beta state and does not expose every part of the application, but you can already
+At this time, the API is does not expose every part of the application, but you can already
 do lots of very useful things with it!
-Query the department schedule, manage labels, work types,
+Query the department schedule, manage labels, create reports, add / edit work types, add / edit users, view system log,
 time off types, list shift trades and much more.

 Our examples are in PHP, using [Guzzle 6](http://docs.guzzlephp.org/en/latest/), and in shell script using curl.